sebastianvelez/interestRates/PITCHME.md

     - Evidence of cost search and brand loyalty

 Note:
 70% consumers combine day-to-day banking and mortgage services at the same institutions and 80% get a rate quote from this lender.
-Moreover, only 28% obtain a mortgage from a diferrent lender than their main institutions.
+Moreover, only 28% obtain a mortgage from a different lender than their main institutions.

 ---